 Hi there!
 Are you ready to plan an exhilarating trip to Canyonlands National Park?!
-Explore the wild and scenic canyons in this remote area of Utah!
-You are sure to find something here that everyone in your group will LOVE.
+As you explore the wild and scenic canyons in this remote area of Utah, you are sure to find something here that everyone in your group will love.

 Canyonlands is a place you will never forget — and likely somewhere you will talk about for years to come.
 Sheer sandstone cliffs, deep canyons, beautiful rivers, and spectacular vistas are waiting for you.
 This incredible place will leave you speechless!